sayan-1998-10/LogisticRegression/README.md

 Label 0 - Not admitted,
 Label 1 - Admitted

-Also, I have added another .py file at the end for the same classification problem using sklearn
+Also, I have added another LR_Scipy.py file  for the same classification problem using sklearn for comparison.